SaltyGoo/saltygoo.github.io/class/mu_tiefling.md

 </details>

 ## Eugnot
 Drawkcab kaeps nac uoy.
-Celestial and infernal creatures can perfectly understand you, as well as people consumed by a one of the sins.
+Celestial and infernal creatures can perfectly understand you, as well as people actively partaking in one of your parent's sins.

-## Devil's Mark
+## Parent's Sins
 Reveal the curse of your lineage.
-With each Tiefling level, choose a sin, get the ability that corresponds with the Tiefling level.
+With each Tiefling level, choose a sin and get the ability that corresponds with your Tiefling level.
 You can mix and match!

 <details markdown="1">
 <summary><b>Wrath</b></summary>
-<b>A.</b> _<u>Taken by force</u>._  <br> Twisted goat horns grow from your forehead.
+<b>A.</b> _<u>Baptised you in blood</u>._  <br> Twisted goat horns grow from your forehead.
 Your spell dice are D8s when you cast Maleficence.<br>
-<b>B.</b> _<u>Heir of a remorseless murderer</u>._  <br> Blood constantly drips from your clawed hands.
+<b>B.</b> _<u>Born of a remorseless murderer</u>._  <br> Blood constantly drips from your clawed hands.
 You know the [Red Hands of Wrath](/2020/11/12/red-hands-of-wrath/) spell.<br>
 <b>C.</b> _<u>Conceived in the flames of genocide</u>._  <br> Your eyes become pure flames of hatred.
 You know the [Detonate Corpse](/2020/11/13/detonate-corpse/) spell.<br>
 <b>D.</b> _<u>Scion of Satan</u>._  <br> Your flesh shrinks over your face, revealing your skull.
 You can see in a room which creature (including yourself and your friends) has the least amount of HP.
 You inflict maximum damage against it.
 </details>